Shashank Manohar: BCCI elections September 2013

-Justice Mudgal Committee report in the IPL corruption scandal
+Justice Mudgal Committee

-In April 2014 the Supreme Court of India appointed probe commission headed by (Retd) Justice Mukul Mudgal to investigate the betting and match fixing scandal in the IPL.
+In April 2014, the Supreme Court passed an order that forced the then BCCI President N Srinivasan to step aside as the cricket board's president.
+The Board of Control for Cricket in India (BCCI) called an emergent working committee meeting in Mumbai on 20 April 2014, to decide its future course of action following the Supreme court order.
+Here Manohar was outvoted 14–1 for the appointment of the proposed Enquiry panel.
+On 22 April 2014 the Supreme Court rejected BCCI's proposed panel to probe the IPL scam, and appointed a Probe Commission headed by (Retd) Justice Mukul Mudgal to investigate the betting and match fixing scandal in the IPL.
 The committee also included Additional Solicitor General L Nageswara Rao, advocate Nilay Datta, Deputy DG (Narcotics Control Bureau) BB Mishra, Vidushpat Singhania (Secretary) and the police departments in Delhi, Mumbai and Chennai to assist the investigation.